apoikos/pkg-xmobar/readme.md

 ### `Kbd Opts`

 - Registers to XKB/X11-Events and output the currently active keyboard layout.
-  Supports replacement of layoutnames.
+  Supports replacement of layout names.
 - Aliases to `kbd`
-- Opts is a list of tuple:
+- Opts is a list of tuples:
     -  first element of the tuple is the search string
     -  second element of the tuple is the corresponding replacement
 - Example: